nxp-mcuxpresso/mcuxsdk-doc/boards/kw47loc/releaseNote/topics/bluetooth_le_host_stack_and_applications.md

 -   OTA Support - Sample Applications
 -   Decision based Advertising Filtering \(DBAF\) - Experimental feature
 -   Advertising Coding Selection \(ACS\) - Experimental feature
--   Channel Sounding - Experimental feature
+-   Channel Sounding - Experimental feature with controlled access (contact your NXP representative for access)
 -   Bluetooth LE Controller main and experimental features and capabilities described below are supported by the Bluetooth LE Host.

     **Note:** For evaluating DBAF and ACS experimental features, replace the Bluetooth LE Host default example projects libraries with the libraries from the *SDK* folder *..\\middleware\\wireless\\bluetooth\\host\\lib\_exp* and enable the features in the application.
 The Radio Subsystem \(NBU\) Firmware with experimental features is required.